intrinio/csharp-sdk/docs/CompanyApi.md

 <a name="lookupcompanyfundamental"></a>
 # **LookupCompanyFundamental**
-> List<Fundamental> LookupCompanyFundamental (string identifier, string statementCode, string fiscalPeriod, int? fiscalYear)
+> Fundamental LookupCompanyFundamental (string identifier, string statementCode, string fiscalPeriod, int? fiscalYear)

 Lookup a Fundamental for a Company